qutip/qutip-tutorials/tutorials-v5/time-evolution/022_v5_paper-smesolve.md

 ## Introduction

-When modelling an open quantum system, classical noise stochastic noise can be used to simulate a large range of phenomena.
+When modelling an open quantum system, stochastic noise can be used to simulate a large range of phenomena.
 In the `smesolve()` solver, noise appears because of continuous measurement.
 It allows us to generate the trajectory evolution of a quantum system conditioned on a noisy measurement record.
 Historically speaking, such models were used by the quantum optics community to model homodyne and heterodyne detection of light emitted from a cavity.